pghq/go-store/README.md

-# go-ark
+# go-store
-Go data mapper providing a familiar API for internally supported database providers.
+High-performance persistence library for internal Go apps.

 ## Installation

-go-ark may be installed using the go get command:
+go-store may be installed using the go get command:

 ```
-go get github.com/pghq/go-ark
+go get github.com/pghq/go-store
 ```
 ## Usage